CAST-Extend/com.castsoftware.aip.datamart/README.md

 weight_transferability               | DECIMAL  | Contribution weight of the technical criterion.
 0 if no contribution
 ```
 ### DIM_OMG_RULES
-A dimension table to filter measures according to rules contribution to OMG-ASCQM index
+A dimension table to filter measures according to rules contribution to ISO index
 * Each row is a rule definition from the Assessment Model of the latest snapshot according to the 'functional/capture date' of each application , when a score exists for this application snapshot.
 * In case of a rule with multiple technical criteria contributions, we select the contribution with the highest impact on grades considering the critical attribute and the weight attribute.